Chart Color Schemes

 Seaford has a typical household mix, with a lower-than-average median household size

 Family households account for 67.4% of all households, including 24.8% couples with children, 29.1% couples without children, and 12.9% single parent families.
-Non-family households constitute the remaining 32.6%, with lone person households at 29.8% and group households comprising 2.6%.
+Non-family households make up the remaining 32.6%, with lone person households at 29.8% and group households comprising 2.6%.
 The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households